 WVU Addiction Studies Scholarships

-Annual scholarships offered during the spring semester.
+Annual scholarships are offered during the spring semester.
 The application for awards are open to any current or prospective addiction studies student.

 To combat the nation’s opioid crisis, HRSA launched the NHSC Substance Use Disorder Workforce Loan Repayment Program (SUD Workforce LRP).